MultiSafepay/docs/content/integrations/woocommerce.md

 ## Recurring payments

-You need to [enable recurring payments](/docs/recurring-payments/) in your MultiSafepay dashboard and then in the plugin settings.
+You need to [activate recurring payments](/docs/recurring-payments/) and then enable it in the plugin settings.

 ## Refunds